 Wycliffe Hall has graduate study rooms with facilities for private study and a kitchenette.

-Wycliffe Hall welcomes applications from students with disabilities.
-Some buildings are wheelchair-accessible and the Hall is committed to making reasonable adjustments to facilitate students with disabilities.
+Wycliffe Hall welcomes applications from disabled students.
+Some buildings are wheelchair-accessible and the Hall is committed to making reasonable adjustments to facilitate disabled students.
 Please contact the college about any accessibility requirements in advance of application.

 Wycliffe's Common Room is a student-only space equipped with a kitchen, television, newspapers, a pool table and plenty of comfortable furniture for socialising.

 Rooms are available for single students on Wycliffe Hall’s main site.
 Around half the rooms are available through the Christmas and Easter vacations, some of which are also available during the summer vacation.